Talustus/superrs-kitchen/README.md

 * Root/unroot
 * Choose SuperSU zip (add other versions to /tools/root/supersu directory)
-* Choose system OR systemless root for M and Samsung 5.1.1 roms
+* Choose system OR systemless root for M+ and Samsung 5.1.1 roms

 **Boot features:**